 Creating Tests That Run Quickly Even If the System Grows

 How fast should the tests be?
 Well, how much time are developers willing to wait after pushing code changes?
 If tests take more than one hour, developers won't be willing to test early and often, especially if we're talking about the first set of tests that your application will be running against.
-Tests should be integrated into your continuous integration (CI) workflow, but not just after a developer pushes the code changes into the master branch.
+Tests should be integrated into your continuous integration (CI) workflow, but not just after a developer pushes the code changes into the controller branch.
 One of the critical benefits of CI is that developers have rapid feedback before integrating their code with the rest of the changes from the team.
 That means that these tests should run fast---in a matter of minutes---and they should run locally.
 They also need to have a constant running time, even if the application keeps growing.
 One way of keeping a steady time for tests is to parallelize.
 But don't parallelize in code.
 Parallelization should be something external.
 Tests should be able to scale by running multiple groups at the same time—say, for example, a Jenkins job that triggers tests simultaneously by calling different JAR files at the same time.
 Or now that we're in the era of containers, you can spin up a group of containers that will run several tests at the same time, optimizing resources and reducing run time.

 Including a Minimum Set of Use Cases